ammein/ionic-programming/README.md

 # Install these basic plugins
 cordova plugin add cordova-plugin-ionic-webview cordova-plugin-battery-status cordova-plugin-media-capture cordova-plugin-camera cordova-plugin-contacts cordova-plugin-device-motion cordova-plugin-console cordova-plugin-device cordova-plugin-device-orientation cordova-plugin-dialogs cordova-plugin-file cordova-plugin-file-transfer cordova-plugin-geolocation cordova-plugin-globalization cordova-plugin-inappbrowser cordova-plugin-media cordova-plugin-network-information cordova-plugin-splashscreen cordova-plugin-statusbar cordova-plugin-vibration cordova-plugin-whitelist
 ```
-The `res` directory would be where you would place icons and splash screens.
+> NOTE : The `res` directory would be where you would place icons and splash screens.

 Next modify your `index.js` so it looks like:
 ```js